alexgman/LiterateProgramming/Introduction.md

-﻿# Literate Programming Makes Documenting C# Code Enjoyable
+﻿# Literate Programming and the Art of Documenting C# Code

 > Let us change our traditional attitude to the construction of programs: Instead of imagining that
 > our main task is to instruct a computer what to do, let us concentrate rather on explaining to human